Frequently Asked Questions

 How many months of call do you have?

-First residents are assigned 1-2 weeks of clinic call per year.
-Second year residents are assigned 2 weeks of clinic call per year.
-Third year residents are assigned 3 weeks of clinic call per year.
+First year residents are assigned 1-2 weeks of clinic call per year.
+Second-year residents are assigned 2 weeks of clinic call per year.
+Third-year residents are assigned 3 weeks of clinic call per year.